Gastrointestinal Medical Experts

 Dr. Finkel also served as the Gastroenterology consultant on behalf of the Ground Zero First Responders in the World Trade Center litigation, settled in November 2010.
 He evaluated and stratified the severity of their gastroesophageal reflux disease (GERD) suffered as a consequence of environmental exposure at Ground Zero, and provided objective individual assessments used in the determination of disability awards.

-Clinical and Academic Appointments:Board certified in Gastroenterology and Internal Medicine, with more than 25 years' experience in private medical practice.
+Clinical and Academic Appointments:Board certified in Gastroenterology and Internal Medicine, with 40 years' experience in private medical practice.
 Assistant Clinical Professor at a major New York City medical school and teaching hospital with an international reputation for excellence in Gastroenterology and Gastrointestinal Endoscopy.
 Published in peer-reviewed journals.

 - Objective expert medical testimony offered for plaintiffs' or defense counsel, depending on merits of case.
 Medical case reviews and evaluations for merit or defensibility, computer literature searches, and independent medical evaluations;